Hydration & Dachshunds: Why Water Intake Matters

 6. Freeze Hydration Treats

-These are not just treats — they’re water delivery systems.
-Perfect for enrichment, training, or travel.
+- On hot days, freeze low-sodium broth in silicone trays, small pieces of watermelon or cucumber, or goat's milk cubes.
+These are not just treats — they're water delivery systems, perfect for enrichment, training, or travel.

 7. Create Water Routines

-We use a soft “drink up” cue and gently guide Harvey to his bowl — especially on days when he’s distracted, overtired, or recovering from a big outing.
+- Dachshunds are creatures of habit.
+Encourage sips after meals, after play, and before bed, especially for minis on a carefully portioned feeding plan.
+Use a soft “drink up” cue and gently guide your dachshund to their bowl — especially on days when they're distracted, overtired, or recovering from a big outing.

 When to See a Vet About Your Dachshund’s Hydration